-All staff working in the Home are subject to a three to six month induction period depending on completion of set tasks and training.
-In this time they are mentored by the Registered Manager who supports them through this process.
-During this time staff evidence they have become familiar with the Home's policies, procedures and systems.
+All staff working in the Home will be subject to a three to six month induction period depending on completion of set tasks and training.
+In this time they will be mentored by the Registered Manager who will support them through this process.
+During this time staff will evidence they have become familiar with the Home's policies, procedures and systems.

-Within the induction period a wide range of internal and external training programmes are also completed.
+Within the induction period a wide range of internal and external training programmes will also be completed.